mayowa-id/AVL-Trees/README.md

 Right rotation  and
 Left rotation.

-The Right rotation is effected on a left skewed Tree and it is implemented in this code base as
+The Right rotation is effected on a left skewed Tree and it is implemented in this code base as rightRotation().

-The Left rotation is effected on a rightt skewed Tree and it is implemented in this code base as
+The Left rotation is effected on a rightt skewed Tree and it is implemented in this code base as leftRotation().

+The both methids are utilised in the avlBalance() method and are applied in required situations.